Jmartinetel/Macarta_test/README.md

 - data/: Contains the raw data.

+-graphs/: Contains all tghe graphs.

+-reports/: COntains the final presentation.

 - munge/: Contains the initial data processing script.
 This script exports and generate the clean dataset used in the analyses.

 - src/: Contains the exploratory data analysis and models, divided into two subfolders: